eclipse-symphony/symphony/docs/symphony-book/quick_start/manage_rtsp_cameras.md

 ```

 ## 4. Verify the results

-Once the agent is running, you should see a snapshot image saved in your storage container (named ```camera-1-snapshot.jpg``` in this case).
+Once the agent is running, you should see a snapshot image saved in your storage container (named `camera-1-snapshot.jpg` in this case).

-Now, you can get the latest snapshot URL from device status:
+Get the latest snapshot URL from device status:

 ```bash
 kubectl get device camera-1 -o yaml
 ```

 Observe the snapshot URL:

 ```bash
 apiVersion: fabric.symphony/v1
 kind: Device